Winnie the Pooh and Christmas Too: Broadcast history

 When Winnie the Pooh and Christmas Too originally aired, it was introduced by way of a short introductory skit featuring Michael Eisner and the Disneyland walk-around versions of the Winnie the Pooh characters.
-The special was then accompanied by the Donald Duck cartoons The Hockey Champ and Bearly Asleep, as well as a promo for Beauty and the Beast. also as The special was then accompanied by promo for Walt Disney Fairy Tales and The Making of The Muppet Christmas Carol The first airing of the special ranked 53rd out of 92 shows that week, averaging a 10.8/20 rating/share, ranking second place in its first half hour behind The Golden Girls and first place in its second half hour ahead of Walter and Emily.
+The special was then accompanied by the Donald Duck cartoons The Hockey Champ and Bearly Asleep, as well as a promo for Beauty and the Beast.
+The special was accompanied the following year by a promo for Walt Disney Fairy Tales and The Making of The Muppet Christmas Carol.
+The first airing of the special ranked 53rd out of 92 shows that week, averaging a 10.8/20 rating/share, ranking second place in its first half hour behind The Golden Girls and first place in its second half hour ahead of Walter and Emily.

 The special was first released on VHS on November 25, 1994.
 The VHS was re-released in 1997, with a sneak peek at Recess before the special.
-Also, it was later partnered with Mickey's Christmas Carol.
-It was originally broadcast on ABC.
-The special was broadcast on CBS in 1995.
-After Disney's purchase of ABC, that network once again became the home of all subsequent broadcasts.
-It re-aired on ABC in 1998 and kept on air until 1999.
-It returned for the first time on December 11, 2007, but immediately edited down.
-The edited 2007 version aired on ABC Family (now Freeform), as part of their "25 Days of Christmas" as of December 2008.
+The special was broadcast on CBS in 1996.
+After Disney's purchase of ABC, that network once again became the home of all subsequent broadcasts until 1999.
+It returned for the first time on December 11, 2007, albeit in an edited-down format.
+The edited 2007 version aired on ABC Family (now Freeform), as part of their "25 Days of Christmas" in December 2008.

 Currently, the only DVD release available is the direct-to-video release Winnie the Pooh: A Very Merry Pooh Year, where it is edited into the main feature.
 However, Christopher Robin's lines are re-dubbed by his voice actor in the film's main story, and Rabbit's animation is recolored to have him in his usual yellow-furred appearance (as opposed to his greenish fur in the New Adventures series).
 This is also the only presentation of the special on Disney+.